TMJ Treatment Bensalem, PA

 There are a variety of treatment options for patients who have TMD:

 • Nightguards: Similar to mouthguards, nightguards are custom-made oral appliances used to stop bruxism or teeth clenching and grinding.
-Nightguards shift the jaw slightly forward and take the pressure off of the jaw joints and muscles.
-Wearing an oral appliance each night also prevents tooth chips, cracks, and wear.
+Nightguards shift the jaw slightly forward and take the pressure off the jaw joints and muscles.
+Wearing an oral appliance each night prevents tooth chips, cracks, and wear.

 • Physical Therapy: The majority of TMJ patients will undergo physical therapy.
-We will refer patients to physical therapists, who will teach and perform exercises to improve painful TMJ symptoms.
+We will refer patients to physical therapists who teach and perform exercises to improve painful TMJ symptoms.
 Head, neck, arm, and jaw stretches help reduce muscle tension and stress.
 Many physical therapists also provide massages that help relax the mouth and facial muscles.
 Additionally, patients who undergo physical therapy benefit from a soft diet.
 Avoiding particularly hard or chewy foods lessens the pressure and pain on the teeth and jaw.

 Contact Our Dental Office